sbb-design-systems/lyne-components/src/components/sbb-menu/readme.md

 ## Usage

-The menu component allows you to present a custom menu that allows you to perform actions relevant to the current task or to navigate within or outside the application by using the `sbb-menu-action` component along with it as shown below:
+The menu component allows you to open a custom menu that allows you to perform actions relevant to the current task or to navigate within or outside the application by using the `sbb-menu-action` component along with it as shown below:

 ```html